Categories

 A Character in Aldous Huxley’s ‘Brave New World’ Relies Upon Memorized Knowledge Rather Than Behavioral Conditioning

 Absent comprehensive conditioning, John Savage relies on his encyclopedic memorization of all of Shakespeare to supply analogies with which to evaluate new and unknown situations which he encounters.
-[This leads to reflection on the role of grammar-level, rote memorization for support of higher studies—in the medieval monastery, the monks would repeatedly read sections of texts, “ruminating” upon them like ruminant animals “chewing the cud”, until they were able to draw upon the internalized knowledge during discourse.]
+(This leads to reflection on the role of grammar-level, rote memorization for support of higher studies—in the medieval monastery, the monks would repeatedly read-aloud, sections of texts, “ruminating” upon them like ruminant animals “chewing the cud”, until they were able to draw upon the internalized knowledge during discourse.)

 John Savage is exceptional in not being a test-tube baby.
-His responses are not due to programmed, totalitarian behavioral conditioning as are those of all the other characters in the video (except, provisionally, the young Alpha Plus (A+) Bernard Marx, prone to heretical ideas, who is being groomed for a Directorship by His Fordship, Mustapha Mond, whose supreme status is signified by a “T” character, after the Ford Model-T, in addition to his A+ insignia).
+His responses are not due to programmed, totalitarian behavioral conditioning as are those of all the other characters in the video (except, provisionally, the young Alpha Plus (A+) trainee, Bernard Marx being groomed for a Directorship by His Fordship, Mustapha Mond, whose supreme status is signified by a “T” character, after the Ford Model-T, in addition to his A+ insignia, expressing criticism of Marx’ susceptibility to ideas heretical to the established order).

 For context about founding technocracy author, Aldous Huxley’s vision of anti-biblical, world-unified organizational control, see the archived text of Jim Keith’s Mind Control, World Control, The Encyclopedia of Mind Control.

-See Bruce Deitrick Price’s archived article “The Crusade Against Knowledge – The Campaign Against Memory” regarding the deliberate deprecation of good education.
+See Bruce Deitrick Price’s archived article “The Crusade Against Knowledge – The Campaign Against Memory” regarding the deliberate deprecation of sound education.

 See the blog posting “Little Lost Lambeth” for a contrast between Aldous Huxley’s technocratic dystopia and Christendom.